-The rubber tree (Ficus elastica) prefers a light to semi-shade and warm location at room temperature.
-The temperature should not fall below 18 degrees Celsius and you should avoid draughts.
-Conventional houseplant or green plant soil or sandy soil with a high coconut fibre content is suitable as substrate.
+The rubber tree (Ficus elastica) prefers light to semi-shade and the warm location at room temperature.
+The temperature should not fall below 64 °F (18 degrees Celsius) and you should avoid draughts.
 In summer you can also cultivate the rubber tree (Ficus elastica) outdoors on the balcony or terrace.
 Here, however, it must stand in semi-shade so that the leaves do not burn.

 Watering and fertilizing

 You should water the rubber tree (Ficus elastica) rather moderately and only when the soil has dried again superficially.